Kunal-2006/Kaabil/Phase -1/TASK-2/Procedure.md

     Now we will build our workspace in ros2_ws by the same command used colcon build colcon build
 ## 5.
+  Objective to create an Node which act as an publisher which created in ROS2 with the help OOPS in Python program.
   ### Step1.
+    To create an directory inside of the directory of my_robot_controller by the same name and in the new directory an new pyhton file is creted as the name of my_first_node.py and make it executable and edit the code. touch my_first_node.py
+      chmod +x my_first_node.py
+      code .
+    Install the ROS library in VS code for the ability to run the codes.